• Our Faith

 "Peace for all is the fruit of justice for all, and no one can shirk this essential task of promoting justice, according to one’s particular areas of competence and responsibility.
 To the young, who have such a strong attachment to ideals, I extend a particular invitation to be patient and persevering in seeking justice and peace, in cultivating the taste for what is just and true, even when it involves sacrifice and swimming against the tide."

-Pope Benedict XVI, World Day of Peace Message, 2012
+Pope Benedict XVI, World Day of Peace Message, Educating Young People in Justice and Peace, 2012

 The Peace and International Justice Committee was formed in May 2012.
 The Committee monitors justice and peace issues around the world, especially in developing countries.
 It also monitors transnational issues like trade, trafficking, refugees and asylum-seekers.
 It works in collaboration with Caritas and Pax Christi on issues of mutual interest.